Diversity Immigrant Visa: Criticism and repeal efforts

 In 2013, the so-called "Gang of Eight" - a bi-partisan group of eight United States Senators - introduced a bill that would have comprehensively reformed the immigration system.
 The bill would have repealed the Diversity Immigrant Visa program.
 The legislation passed the Senate, but was defeated in the Republican-controlled House of Representatives amid Republican opposition.

 In 2017, Sayfullo Habibullaevich Saipov, who had immigrated from Uzbekistan on a diversity visa in 2010, killed eight and injured eleven when he drove his truck down a bike path in Lower Manhattan.
 In response, President Donald Trump, who had earlier called for a return to a "merit-based" immigration system, called for an end to the program.
-Following Trump's call to end the program, White House Press Secretary Sarah Huckabee Sanders, indicated that diversity visa lottery recipients lack thorough vetting, something Politifact rated as false, noting that all recipients of the visa undergo background checks, security screenings, and interviews by consular officers before arrival in the U.S.
+Following Trump's call to end the program, White House Press Secretary Sarah Huckabee Sanders, indicated that diversity visa lottery recipients lack thorough vetting, something PolitiFact rated as false, noting that all recipients of the visa undergo background checks, security screenings, and interviews by consular officers before arrival in the United States.

+In December 2025, by order from President Trump, Secretary of State Marco Rubio and Secretary of Homeland Security Kristi Noem suspended the issuance of diversity visas and green cards, in response to a shooting at Brown University, whose suspect had previously immigrated under the program.
+In August 2026, a federal court canceled the suspension.